ROCK3879/publishly_frontend/README.md

 ## GitHub

 GitHub is a platform for version control and collaborative software development.
-I utilized it to create a central code repository and manage the deployment of Restaurant No1.
+I utilized it to create a central code repository and manage the deployment of Publishly platform.
 This tool allows me to track changes made to the code and revert to previous versions when necessary.

 ## Heroku